Axe in Target

 Target Setup

 Before reviewing different games that you can play, it’s important to know the basics of the target setup.
-All hatchet-throwing targets will be similar but may have small differences, like only having three rings instead of four.
-Our targets have four rings, a bullseye, and the clutch (two separate circles on the target’s upper right and upper left sections).
+All axe throwing targets will be similar but may have small differences, like only having three rings instead of four or having additional target markings.
+The targets at Heber Hatchets have a unique design that include four rings, a bullseye, and the clutch (two separate circles on the target’s upper right and upper left sections).
+These additional designs make for fun game combinations that add additional challenges than a normal target.

 Scoring Basics